 - Social Security number (U.S. citizens), and if applicable, USCIS Number (See this report for more information for non-U.S. citizens)

 - Income verification documents (e.g., tax filings, W-2s, pay stubs)

 - Bank statements and investment records (if applicable)

 - Your Federal Student Aid identification (FSA ID)

 Getting your paperwork together before you start your application can help make the process go smoother and give you time to check for any possible mistakes in your FAFSA.

 Track down your financial aid deadlines for next year

-If you miss the deadline for financial aid, there’s unfortunately not much you can do.
+Unfortunately, if you miss the deadline for financial aid, there’s not much you can do.
 While it’s worth checking with your college aid administrator or state agency about your situation, there’s no guarantee there will be any financial aid left.

 But you can still submit the FAFSA throughout the year and potentially qualify for federal aid or student loans for the next school year.
 Plus, you can look for alternative ways to pay for school, such as scholarships or private student loans.